Monday, November 19, 2012

 Directions

 In a medium pot, cook grits according to package directions.
 Stir in cheddar and season with salt.
-Because I bought instant grits instead (yes, Deven, I know I know.
-Come shopping with me next time, then), we just put 2 1/2 packets in a sauce pan and waited until the shrimp and broth was almost done.
+Because I bought instant grits instead, I just put 2 1/2 packets in a sauce pan and waited until the shrimp and broth was almost done.
 Then put in the boiling water according to the package directions, mixed it up a little and added the cheese.

 Meanwhile, in a large skillet, melt 1 Tbs butter over medium heat.
 Add scallions, chipotle and chipotle sauce; cook, stirring until scallions are tender, about 4 minutes.